Willyb15/angular-express/README.md

         $scope.message = 'Hello World';

         var apiUrl = "http://localhost:3000/search";
-        $http.post(apiUrl, {"name": "Will"}).then(
+        $http.post(apiUrl, {}).then(
             function successCallback(response) {
                 $scope.result = response.data;
                 	// this callback will be called asynchronously
         		// when the response is available
             }, function errorCallback(response) {
                 $scope.result = "Error Mister Man...or woman!!";
                 	// called asynchronously if an error occurs
                 	// or server returns response with an error status.
             }
         );
     };